For this discussion we invited Principal PASS Consultant Eddie Regan to talk about the necessity for good tender management systems.

 Tender Management systems are essentially filing mechanisms that allow buyers and suppliers to review and revise the bid documentation, along with any questions and answers that have been submitted in relation to the bid.

-The mandating of e-procurement in UK government contracts means that tender management systems are becoming increasingly interwoven in commercial e-procurement solutions.
+The mandating of e-procurement in UK government contracts – especially with Regulation 22 coming into play this month – means that tender management systems are now a vital component in commercial e-procurement solutions.

 Why Tender Management is important to buyers

 As well as being compliant with UK Public Contract Regulations, tender management solutions have multiple benefits for buyers.

 Principal PASS Consultant Eddie Regan said: “When buyers go to renew their contracts they can go back to the tender managing functions, locate the original tender information and use this to improve the new tender.

 “Buyers can look at the original tender document and see if the contract delivered met the original specification, what kind of questions were asked, how the tender questionnaire was structured, who applied to bid, what the interest levels were and what clarification questions were asked.
 All of these things will help buyers write a better tender document.”

 Revising old tenders will also remind buyers of solutions that were previously offered by bidders, giving them ideas for requirements of ‘added value’ when they re-tender for the same/ similar contracts.